Velocitune: A Velocity-based Dynamic Domain Reweighting Method for Continual Pre-training: Experiment

 \subsection{SystemStack training results}

-\paragraph{\method{} brings improvements across benchmarks.} On SystemStack, \method{} improves downstream task performance over DBL and CPT on Llama3-8B and Mistral-7B.
-Table \ref{tab:cmd-res} shows that \method{} improves the performance in CMD-NVIDIA by 5.3\% and 4.4\% compared to baseline on Llama3-8B and Mistral-7B, and 3.1\% and 2.6\% in CMDGen-AMD.
-It is interesting to find that on Llama3-DBL underperforms baseline in both benchmarks which could attribute to an imbalanced learning brought by updating domain weights based on the distances to the target loss. \paragraph{\method{} accelerates weight stablisation} \method{} accelerates weight stablisation for system domain.
-We plot the weights moving trajectory on SystemStack comparing \method{}, DBL, and the baseline in Figure \ref{fig:cmd}.
-In parallel with \citet{xia2023sheared}, we also observe that the weights stabilize after a few thousand steps.
-As re-scaling accelerates convergence in machine learning~\citep{juszczak2002feature}, we also observe that \method{} on SystemStack reaches stablisation at least 1.5x faster than DBL as DBL does not stablise at the end of training.
-Observing from the trend, the curves of DBL seem to be a prolonged version of \method{}.
-We hypothesis that if the DBL training continues for more steps, it will reach the same final weights similar to \method{}.
-For training on \mathdata{}, we do not observe a stablisation but only the curve becoming towards flat at the end of training.
+\paragraph{\method{} brings improvements across benchmarks.} On SystemStack, \method{} improves downstream task performance over DBL and Baseline on Llama3-8B and Mistral-7B.
+Table \ref{tab:cmd-res} shows that \method{} improves the Accuracy in CMD-NVIDIA by 4.9\% and 4.4\% compared to baseline on Llama3-8B and Mistral-7B, and 3.1\% and 2.6\% and in CMDGen-AMD.
+We also found that Llama3-DBL underperforms the baseline on both benchmarks, which could be attributed to an imbalanced learning brought by updating domain weights based on the distances to the target loss. \paragraph{\method{} accelerates weight stabilisation} We plot the movement trajectory of the weights in SystemStack comparing \method{}, DBL, and the baseline in Figure \ref{fig:cmd}.
+In parallel with \citet{xia2023sheared}, we also observe that the weights stabilise after a few thousand steps.
+As re-scaling accelerates convergence in machine learning~\citep{juszczak2002feature}, we also observe that \method{} on SystemStack reaches stabilisation at least 1.5x faster than DBL as DBL does not stabilise at the end of training.
+We hypothesise that if the DBL training continues for more steps, it will reach the same final weights as \method{}.
+For training on \mathdata{} which is shown in \cref{fig:mathcode}, we do not observe a complete stabilisation, but only the curve becoming flat at the end of training.